nordtheme/nord/CONTRIBUTING.md

 ## Versioning

-Nord follows the [Semantic Versioning Specification][semver] (SemVer).
+Rosely follows the [Semantic Versioning Specification][semver] (SemVer).
 We release patch versions for bugfixes, minor versions for enhancements like new features and improvements, and major versions for any backwards incompatible changes.
 Deprecation warnings are introduced for breaking changes in a minor version so that users learn about the upcoming changes and migrate their code in advance.

 Every significant change is documented in the [changelog][changelog].